Dropbox

 CM

-We were not just looking at how the experience had gotten a little bit gnarly at certain points.
-We were trying to surface opportunities for it to get a lot better.
-Bringing in new business opportunities and strategy, and trying to build a new information architecture that would allow for the new bets and strategic bets we were making to better land with customers.
+We weren’t just looking at how the experience had become disjointed, but we were also trying to surface opportunities for huge improvement.
+By bringing in new business opportunities and strategy, we created a new information architecture that would allow for big bets we were making to better land with customers.

 What was the biggest change you were pushing for?